-Flood Zone Height or Base Flood Elevation: shall be the elevation of the 100-year flood zone as established by the Federal Emergency Management Agency (FEMA).
+Flood Zone Height or Base Flood Elevation: shall be the elevation of the 100year flood zone as established by the Federal Emergency Management Agency (FEMA), or any other future federal agency, which manages flooding issues.
 Gallery: is an extension of the main façade of the building that is at or near the front property line and the gallery may overlap the public sidewalk.